 Locating the controller

-The LED light set controller (for those having a remote control and/or sound sensor) needs to be accessible from the remote should be able to sense sound properly.
-Install it on one side of the dashboard center console where it can be hidden a bit .
+The LED light set controller (for those having a remote control and/or sound sensor) needs to be accessible from the remote and should be placed where it can sense sound properly.
+Install it on one side of the dashboard center console where it’s hidden a bit.
 Most likely the driver’s side is best (as shown in the diagram above).

-LED controllers which offer remote control usually use an infrared receiver (IR) type of sensor.
+LED controllers that offer a remote control usually use an infrared receiver (IR) type of sensor.
 These need a direct line-of-site to the sensor in the control box.

 Installing the light strips and cables (and why adhesive strips may be a bad choice)